xcart/xcart-docs/_pages/kb_en/modules/MMY.md

 ## Filter Levels Set-Up

-When the **Make/Model/Year** module settings are configured you can proceed with setting up the filter levels and populating the module with products.
+When the **Make/Model/Year** addon settings are configured you can proceed with setting up the filter levels and populating the addon with products.

 To configure the filters: